tdeheurles/tdeheurles.github.io/_posts/2015-07-13-How-to-run-kubernetes-on-docker.md

 ---
 published: false
 layout: post
-title: How to install docker on windows
+title: How to install kubernetes on windows
 categories:
   - Tutorial
 tags: